kulttuuri/HipchatNotifications/README.md

 	$wgWikiUrl		= "http://your_wiki_url/";
 	// Wiki script name.
 Leave this to default one if you do not have URL rewriting enabled.
 	$wgWikiUrlEnding = "index.php?title=";
+	// What method will be used to send the data to HipChat server.
+By default this is "curl" which only works if you have the curl extension enabled.
+This can be: "curl" or "file_get_contents".
+Default: "curl".
+	$wgHipchatSendMethod = "curl";

 3) Enjoy the notifications in your HipChat room!